devianllert/nextplate/src/README.md

 The `pages` folder is handled by Next.js as explained in their documentation.

 > We doesn’t change how pages work in any way.

-### NRN DEMO
-Also, the `/pages/demo` folder contains all pages related to the our demo.
-You may wish to delete it, or keep it around for documentation purpose.

 # `stories` folder
 Contains Storybook stories.